Valuation Menu

 In 2026, Canada is the only G7 nation undergoing a coordinated reduction in immigration targets (stabilizing at 380,000 permanent residents).

 • Wage-Push Inflation: After years of labor surplus, 2026 sees a tightening in skilled trades and healthcare.
-In a valuation, "Labor Retention Risk" now carries a higher discount factor than it did in 2023.

 3. Fiduciary Duty: The "BCE" Standard